 A bit of digging reveals that this is far from true.
 In fact, Uranus might be one of the most interesting planets in our galactic neighborhood.
-Read on while I illuminate this overlooked planet with 21 fascinating facts.
+Read on while I illuminate this overlooked planet with 21 weird and fascinating facts.

 1. You’re Probably Saying It Wrong

 Chances are good you’re not saying Uranus the right way, even if it does sound hilarious.

 According to experts, “The standard way to pronounce Uranus among astronomers is to put the emphasis on the first syllable ‘ur’ and then say the second part ‘unus’.
 This is the standard literary pronunciation.
 The more common way people have pronounced it is u-ra-nus, with the ‘ra’ sounded like ‘ray’.”

 2. It’s Visible to the Naked Eye, But Dim

 Uranus is visible to the naked eye, but only barely.
 Because of this, it was not officially recognized as a planet until its discovery by William Herschel, using a powerful telescope, in 1781.

 Now that we know where it is, it is possible to chart its course through the sky using the naked eye.
 However, if you didn’t know where to look, it’s unlikely that you would notice it against the backdrop of stars, moon, and other planets.